Hershel1706/Data-Visualization/Re-Design.md

 I started with an initial sketch to clarify my ideas.
 <img src="Re-Design%20Sketch.jpg"/>

-Then, I made up a second rought design to capture the general idea with more readability and color schemes to identify the continents.
+Then, I made up a second rough digital design to capture the general idea with more readability and color schemes to identify the continents.
 As you can see, this step enabled me to represent the distinctions in number of countries qualified and their market values per continent.
 At this stage, we can already make some early comparisons and are able to re-tell the story in a more detailed manner.
 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/11807497"><script src="https://public.flourish.studio/resources/embed.js"></script></div>